jodastephen/railmodel/CR2-SWLondon.md

 ----------------------------------
 * CR2 direct in 31m at 4tph
 * CR2 changing to Northern (City) at BAL changing to Victoria at UST in 37-40m at 4tph (+8m)
-* CR2 changing to RAY-WAT at RAY changing to Victoria at VXH in 38-49m at 4tph (+13m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 41-46m at 4tph (+13m)
-* CR2 changing to RAY-WAT at RAY changing to BAL-VIC at CLJ in 41-51m at 4tph (+15m)
-* CR2 changing to WIM-WAT at WIM changing to BAL-VIC at CLJ in 44-48m at 4tph (+15m)

 From Chessington South to Tottenham Court Road
 ----------------------------------------------
 * CR2 direct in 34m at 4tph
-* CR2 changing to Northern (City) at BAL changing to Northern (West End) at UKN in 45-48m at 4tph (+13m)

 From Chessington South to Euston
 --------------------------------
 * CR2 direct in 36m at 4tph
 * CR2 changing to Victoria at VIC in 42-44m at 4tph (+7m)
-* CR2 changing to RAY-WAT at RAY changing to Victoria at VXH in 45-56m at 4tph (+15m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 48-53m at 4tph (+15m)

 From Chessington South to Angel
 -------------------------------
 * CR2 direct in 39m at 4tph
-* CR2 changing to Northern (City) at BAL in 49-51m at 4tph (+11m)
-* CR2 changing to CR1 at TCR changing to Northern (City) at MOG in 49-53m at 4tph (+12m)

 From Chessington South to Waterloo
 ----------------------------------